openworm/owmeta/README.md

 ```

-The same type of operation can be used for the experiment data model.
+The same type of operation can be obtain the experimental data a given
+model was derived from.

 ```python
 # Get experiment(s) that back up the data model